-If you can’t find one of the three shellfish ingredients for this recipe for cockles, mussels and clams, you can double up on one of the others.
+If you can’t find one of the three shellfish ingredients for this recipe, you can double up on one of the others.
 Or just make a whole pot of cockles–or mussels–whichever bivalve you prefer!
 Diane loves the subtle variety in textures and flavors you get from combining all three.
 But this recipe’s all about easy, so do what works for you.

 This simple, one-pot recipe combines the ocean flavor of shellfish with coconut, cilantro and green curry.